 Are you planning to travel but don’t know where to stay outside of New York City?
 Well, if you are a budget-minded traveler seeking cheaper accommodation with easy access to the Big Apple City, here is your answer.

-With over 65.1 million visitors each year, over 20% of which are international travelers, New York is undoubtedly a hub of activities.
+With over 65.1 million visitors each year, over 20% of which are international travelers, New York is undoubtedly a hub of activities and one of the top tourist destinations in the world.

 Table of Contents